calccrypto/OpenPGP/README.md

  PGPRevocationCertificate | holds revocation certificates

 All these different types are able to read in any PGP data, but will cause problems when used.
+The `meaningful` function in these PGP objects is provided to make sure that the data contained is meaningful.

 `PGPCleartextSignature` does not inherit from PGP and cannot read non-Cleartext Signature data.

-The `exec/main.cpp` file provides a simple command line tool, which can be used as examples on how to use the functions.
+The `exec/main.cpp` file provides a simple command line tool that uses modules from the exec/modules directory to provide functionality.
+These can be used as examples on how to use the functions.
 A lot of the output was based on/inspired by pgpdump.net and GPG.
-Build the command line program with make.
+The command line program can be built with make.

 All data structures have some standard functions: